-¶ he author surveys the Islamic educa- | sesses its current state and the problems retion system in Kyrgyzstan after the relating to this sphere, and offers her recompublic gained its independence, as- mendations on how to upgrade its efficiency.
+he author surveys the Islamic educa- | sesses its current state and the problems relating to this sphere, and offers her recompublic gained its independence, as- mendations on how to upgrade its efficiency.

 KEYWORDS: Kyrgyzstan, Islamic education, Islamic university, Islamic institute, madrasahs, faculty of theology, Spiritual Administration of Muslims of Kyrgyzstan, mudaris, imam-khatib, muftiat, State Commission for Religious Affairs, Islamic educational establishments.